“Once properly positioned, building your target list of prospects to whom you will be most compelling and relevant should be easy.

 I couldn’t believe my ears a few years ago when I first heard this concept floated by David C Baker and Blair Enns.
 Build a list?
 Why?
 To ask strangers for business?
 How awkward!
 I built a 20-person tech consulting firm on, let’s be honest, word of mouth and relationships.
 For years, I never even contemplated a prospect list, let alone cold email outreach.
 Well, I was a dumb business owner because word of mouth leads only last so many years.
 And they’re unpredictable.
 At some point, you have to get proactive about your business development.

-So David and Blair were right.
-I’d take it one step further: not only should you be able to build a list, and build one, but you should build one right now, even if you don’t think you need it.
-There is no such thing as too many leads or too much demand for your products and services.
+Not only should you be able to build a list but you should build one “now”, even if you don’t think you need it now.
+There is no such thing as too many identified prospects and acquiring them doesn’t have to break your bank.

 So if you don’t have that B2B prospect list on hand right now, keep reading.